Democratic candidates stake out stances on abortion

 The three also defended teacher sickouts that forced some school districts to cancel classes as teachers rallied against pension and education measures before the state's Republican-dominated legislature the past two years.
 They fielded questions on issues including Medicaid expansion, the state's pension woes and marijuana policy in the hourlong debate, which comes three weeks before the May 21 primary election.

+The debate turned into another mild-mannered, issues-focused meeting, just like a televised debate last week.

-The state's Republican-dominated legislature has passed and GOP Gov. Matt Bevin has signed a series of bills since 2017 to restrict abortion.
+State lawmakers have passed and GOP Gov. Matt Bevin has signed a series of bills since 2017 to restrict abortion.
 The most restrictive measure would ban abortion once a fetal heartbeat is detected, which is generally about the sixth week of pregnancy.
-The law, enacted this year, drew a quick legal challenge and a federal judge issued a temporary restraining order to block its enforcement pending a trial.
+The law, enacted this year, drew a legal challenge and a federal judge issued a temporary restraining order to block its enforcement pending a trial.

 Edelen, a former state auditor, depicted those abortion measures as "an experiment by the radical right," and he said Kentucky has become "ground zero" in the fight for abortion rights.